Umuzi-org/ACN-syllabus/content/agile/agile-triage/_index.md

 ## Steps to Success

 1. Look at your "Review" column.
 Are there any cards in there that need a review from you?
 If yes, your first task is to review those cards.
-Try to start with cards that havent had feedback yet.
-And try get the easy stuff done first.
+Try to start with cards that haven't had feedback yet and get the easy stuff done first.
 2. Look at Github.
 Does anyone need a review on a Pull Request?
 Do all the reviews anyone has asked you for.
 3. Look at your "Review Feedback" column.
 Do you have any cards there that need to be fixed up?
 If yes, start from the top.
 4. If you have any PRs and people have given you feedback, your next step is to address that feedback.
 When addressing your own feedback always try to work on the simplest project first.